 What is a Marketing Budget Plan?

-Your quarterly budget accounts for all the associated costs of marketing.
+Your quarterly marketing budget accounts for all the associated marketing costs.
 This includes, but not be limited to things like.

 - Website design and development